Air Conditioner Repair Checklist

 4 Tips on Cleaning Your AC Equipment

 Brush, plants and bushes can block your condensing system.
 This can limit its airflow, make it less energy efficient and impact your comfort.
 Here’s how you can get your unit working smoothly again.

 - Switch off the electrical current totally at the breaker or outdoor switch.

 - Clear greenery debris around the unit.
 Once you’ve removed bigger refuse within a two-foot area, you can use a soft brush or vacuum to gingerly clean the unit’s fins.
-Deformed fins can also impact effectiveness, so you can attempt to adjust them with a dinner knife.
+Deformed fins can also impact effectiveness.

 - Use a hose nozzle to gingerly clean the fins from inside the system.
 Make sure to avoid getting water on the fan motor.